opoopop/CAS779-String-Process-Algorithms-Project/Code/CodeExplanation.md

 }
 ```
 # Block Version Explanation
-In block version we divide m substring of this subsequence into **block_num**(a preset parameter, in this code is 100) of different blocks.
+In block version we divide m substrings of this subsequence into **block_num**(a preset parameter, in this code is 100) of different blocks.
 Then calculate the final hash value going through these blocks' value.

 ```c++
 // cut input into blocks ***************************